-During the financial year 2019-2020 Leicestershire County Council Internal Audit Service (LCCIAS) provided internal audit service to ESPO.
+During the financial year Leicestershire County Council Internal Audit Service (LCCIAS) provided internal audit service to ESPO.

 LCCIAS conducts its work in accordance with the Public Sector Internal Audit Standards (the PSIAS).
 The requirements of the PSIAS are contained in the Internal Audit Charter for ESPO mandating the purpose, authority and responsibility of the internal audit activity.
 Following an independent assessment, in April 2018, LCCIAS was judged to be generally conforming (the highest rating) to the PSIAS.
-As part of his Annual Report requirements for 2019-20 the Head of Internal Audit Service (HoIAS) conducted a self-assessment of LCCIAS' conformance to the PSIAS.
-The self-assessment identified that current practices continue to generally conform to the PSIAS.
-Whilst, a few areas have been identified where action is needed these are not considered significant deviations to the PSIAS.
+As part of his Annual Report requirements for 2020-21 the Head of Internal Audit Service (HoIAS) conducted a self-assessment of LCCIAS' conformance to the PSIAS.
+The self-assessment confirmed that the County Council's internal audit activity generally conforms with the International